 - Architect Licensing Advisors: Volunteers who help manage communications between the AIA, the NCARB, and their membership, and help educate and support interns.
-Individuals may be state, educator, or auxiliary coordinators.
 Find your Architect Licensing Advisor or become an Architect Licensing Advisor today.

 Are You Ready?
 Let’s Get Started!

 The AIA can help make your internship a success by providing resources, information, and supplementary education.
 We can also provide assistance in finding a mentor and a nationwide network of Architect Licensing Advisors who educate and aid interns at state, regional, and local levels.